 Emily Kight's unusual Temple journey began in 2011, when the film and media arts major wanted to explore animal documentary work.
 Kight (BioE, 18) has since moved on to her next act: battling ovarian cancer through bioengineering.

-"Looking back, that was very science-driven," she said, referencing bioengineering field's observational nature.
+"Looking back, that was very science-driven," she said, referencing bioengineering's observational nature.
 In a way, that explains the change-of-heart in stepping from behind the camera to study bioengineering.

 While continuing to freelance—she just finished shooting her last wedding—Kight has been recognized for research that has been as personal as it has entrepreneurial.